fruitsco/tecnigrafo/graphql/events.md

 | `productSlug` | `string` | The slug of the product. |

 ## Buyer Cockpit

+This event metadata is sent with all buyer cockpit events.

 | Metadata      | Type     | Description              |
 | ------------- | -------- | ------------------------ |